IlanAlexandrov/movies/README.md

-Simple API of readin data from Mongo DB.
+Simple API of reading data from Mongo DB.
 Using Spring boot application.